Alexandra Bodnar

 Current and recent examples of Alex’s insurance work include:

-- Acted for a manufacturer in the successful pursuit of an injunction in the TCC against a bank to restrain payment to a third-party beneficiary under an on-demand guarantee, and (in separate proceedings) in the Commercial Court resisting an attempt to obtain an injunction to restrain the manufacturer from claiming under an on-demand guarantee (all as sole counsel).
+• Acted for a manufacturer in the successful pursuit of an injunction against a bank to restrain payment to a third-party beneficiary under an on-demand guarantee.